Oaxaca

 Weather

-Oaxaca experiences a temperate climate with average temperatures ranging from 55°F to 82°F (13°C to 28°C).
-Rainfall is more frequent during the summer months, with July and August being the wettest.
-Humidity levels are generally moderate, and air quality is considered good in most areas.
+Oaxaca enjoys a temperate climate with average temperatures ranging from 55°F to 86°F (13°C to 30°C) throughout the year.
+The rainy season typically runs from June to September, with August being the wettest month.
+Humidity levels vary but are generally comfortable, and the air quality is considered good.

 Language